Stranded Colorwork Sock Knitting Tutorial

 Full article on sock fit customizing - written by Interweave, this article goes in-depth into customizing sock fit.

 Color Dominance Tips for the Happy Jack Sock Pattern - Make your dominant color the "bright" color for all rows of the colorwork chart except Rows 11-12.
 For these rows only, switch the black to the dominant color (pulling this tail under the brighter accent).
 That way your single-stitch eyes and nose show up fully in the jack o'lantern face.

 Two Handed, Two Color Knitting - This is how I knit with two colors at once.
-One note - read the tutorial on color dominance below when choose which color to hold in which hand.
+One note - read the tutorial on color dominance below then choose which color to hold in which hand.
 The color running below will appear more dominant in your final product (for me, that's the yarn I hold in my left hand).

 Two handed, two color knitting can be super-awkward to learn because you are training yourself to knit all over again, using your other hand.
 However, if you practice and push through the initial frustration, your two color knitting will flow much faster, and I found it improved my final tension, too.